Visiting Orford Castle – Complete Guide + Costs

 What To Expect At Orford Castle

-Orford Castle is a Grade 1 listed building.
-Built in the 12th century by King Henry II, Orford Castle’s original purpose was twofold.
 Henry wanted to consolidate his power in the county against other East Anglian barons and defend the region against potential invasions from the sea.

-Despite being over 800 years old, itโ€™s incredibly well preserved.
+Despite being over 800 years old, it’s incredibly well preserved.
 With a square keep and impressive stone walls, it is one of the best medieval castles of its kind and a very popular tourist attraction in the county.

 When you arrive, look out for the information boards around the grounds.
 There’s lots of useful and interesting facts here to read.